 4. Mushroom stems.
 If you find that the stems of your mushrooms are dry, hard, or slimy, remove them before cooking.
 Otherwise, leave them on as they’re completely edible.

 5. Salt at the end of cooking.
 Salt draws moisture out.
 We want our mushrooms dry so that they can brown.
 Salt at the end of cooking.

 It’s easy to freeze sauteed mushrooms.
 To do so simply,

 - Select and clean your mushrooms.
 Fresh mushrooms are always best, but especially if you know you’re going to be freezing.

 - Prepare your mushrooms according to the instructions written below.

 - After your mushrooms have been cooked, transfer to a baking sheet (or two) lined with parchment paper.
-Spread out into an even layer and transfer to the freezer.
+Spread out onto a single layer and transfer to the freezer.
 Allow your mushrooms to freeze fully before transferring to a freezer-safe ziplock bag or container.

 Sauteeing before freezing will result in firmer mushrooms after thawing.

 - Garlic Herb Lamb Chops